 Tagged as: new york

-The origin story behind one of the most sampled tunes in hip hop history.
+The story behind one of the last out-sized record deals in music industry history.

 The original hip hop storyteller talks about making 'The Great Adventures Of...'

 Crooklyn's finest sit down to discuss 'Enta Da Stage'